Sam Hallas

-Sam Hallas (born 18 October 1996) is an English professional rugby league footballer who plays as a or for the Bradford Bulls in the RFL Championship.
+Sam Hallas (born 18 October 1996) is an English professional rugby league footballer who plays as a or for the Bradford Bulls in the Super League.

 Background

 Hallas was born in Leeds, West Yorkshire, England.

 Playing career

 Leeds Rhinos

 Hallas signed for the Leeds Rhinos Under 15s from amateur club Stanningley ARLFC and went on to captain Leeds' under 19s.
 He made his first team début for Leeds in 2016 at the Magic Weekend vs Wigan Warriors, playing as a hooker after previously playing at prop in the academy.

 Hallas made four appearances for Leeds before joining Bradford Bulls on an initial month loan deal in February 2017 which was extended to the end of the season.

 Bradford Bulls

 Near the end of the 2017 season, Hallas made his move to the Bulls permanent by signing a two-year deal.
 He signed an extension at the end of the 2019 season.